Agile Commitment — Classic Pig & Chicken (Part 1)

 For readers who are not familiar with agile (or any agile folks who have not seen the cartoon), the ideas is that the pigs are the team (or Scrum Team).
 The chickens are everyone else.

 So the premise is that the pig is fully committed to the restaurant — and in the case of a team, they are fully committed to the work.
-The chickens are involved, but never actually committed, since they are not part of the team.
-This can be an efficient way to explain the idea of a team committing to people and so it is often used in training, coaching, on websites, and likely in a few books (although I can’t recall any off the top of my head).
-The Pig & Chicken is described in the 2009 and 2010 versions of the Scrum Guide (it was removed in 2011 and is not included in the current version of the Scrum Guide).
+The chickens are involved but never committed since they are not part of the team.
+This can be an efficient way to explain the idea of a team committing to people, and so it is often used in training, coaching, on websites, and likely in a few books (although I can’t recall any off the top of my head).
+The Pig & Chicken is described in the 2009 and 2010 versions of the Scrum Guide (it was removed in 2011 and is not included in the current version).

 Do We Still Have to Commit?
-After talking so much about commitment and that is a fair question.
-As I mentioned above, a while back, the Scrum Guide was changed to remove ‘commit’ from the language.
-The change replaced ‘commit’ with ‘forecast’.
-Some might be tired of the discussion and some may never have heard of it.
-In either case, if you are interested in it, check out Scrum Commitment or Forecast for more on the topic and my take.
+After talking so much about commitment, that is a fair question.
+As I mentioned above, a while back, the Scrum Guide was changed to remove ‘commit’ from the language and replace it with ‘forecast’.
+Some might be tired of the discussion, and some may never have heard of it.
+In either case, if you are interested, check out Scrum Commitment or Forecast for more on the topic and my take.

-Regarding the Pig & Chicken, there are different opinions on the cartoon, some pro and some con.
+Regarding the Pig & Chicken, there are different opinions on the cartoon, some pros and some cons.

 “The Pig & Chicken is Bad”

-One point where things take a turn and people dislike the Pig & Chicken cartoon is when we lose context (my words).
-When using the cartoon in agile training for example, new teams may not know enough about agile (yet) to make the distinction.
-The context here is that the cartoon can work efficiently to explain how the team is committed and others are not — but when it is used with agile in general, it can be confusing because we begin to make assumptions on who the chickens are.
+One point where things take a turn, and people dislike the Pig & Chicken cartoon, is when we lose context (my words).
+When using the cartoon in agile training, for example, new teams may not know enough about agile (yet) to make the distinction.
+The context here is that the cartoon can efficiently explain how the team is committed and others are not — but when it is used with agile in general, it can be confusing because we begin to make assumptions about who the chickens are.
 If the chickens are defined as “anyone who is not on the team”, then maybe it works.
 If the chickens are defined as some other specific group, that can “introduce” mistrust.
 For example, when we hear “management is all chickens” or “the product team doesn’t actually do any work, they are chickens”, we know people are not understanding the intent of the cartoon.
-I’ve also heard many people on teams say they do not want to be referred to as pigs.
+I’ve also heard many team members say they do not want to be referred to as pigs.
 I can understand that as well.
-Some point out that pigs are smarter than chickens. . . the list goes on. . .
+Some point out that pigs are more intelligent than chickens. . . the list goes on. . .
 While I do not expect to cover all the issues, I will be tackling more of them in the upcoming cartoons.

 “The Pig & Chicken is Fine”